TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

   1. It's a type error.
   2. We expected a `Theta.Type` but got a `()`

-So: the first trick to reading Haskell type errors is to mentally filter out the bits that don't matter—which is often *most* of the message!
-Hopefully we will get a flag to slim down error messages in the future.
+So: the first trick to reading Haskell type errors is to mentally filter out the bits that don't matter—often *most* of the message^[Hopefully we'll get a flag to filter out the extra noise, but I don't believe that exists as of October 2024.]!

 More involved code can produce even more noise.
 A slightly different type error in the same `Python.hs` file, for example, produced *42 lines of localization information*[^42-lines]—none of which was useful because my editor highlighted the exact part of the code I needed to look at!